Hi, I'm Erin Moran, Psy.D., Educator

-I live in the Portland Metro Area, where I specialize in helping parents going through challenging times.
+I live in the Portland Metro Area, where I specialize in helping parents throughout the Pacific Northwest

 I help parents find new ways to approach frustrating parent-child interactions, provide effective and relevant supports in raising children with developmental differences, and nurture healthy adjustment in their children throughout the process of parent separation.
 I recognize the intrinsic value of informed parenting in shaping ongoing healthy child development.

 Central to my work is providing a compassionate and judgement-free environment where parents feel safe to share their deepest concerns.
 Together, we identify prospective or current challenges to better understand their child's emotional, social, and developmental needs.
 My approach is collaborative in nature so as to ensure that the process of crafting goals and subsequent methods to reach those goals that reflect parent values and hopes for the future.

 If you are wanting help shaping parenting practices that strengthen the relationship you have with your child then my services might be a good fit for you.
 Call today to ask questions or to schedule a free session.

 What It's Like to Struggle to Connect With My Child